allenmanoj17/50DaysOfCode/README.md

   - Introduction to SQL for BigQuery and Cloud SQL
   - BigQuery: Qwik Start - Console
   - Troubleshooting Common SQL Errors with BigQuery
+  - Big Data Analysis to a Slide Presentation
+  - Explore and Create Reports with Data Studio

+Revised few Python Topics

  ### Resources